rotgenix/News-Website/README.md

 Some small but useful Features:

 1. A alert box will pop up if we try to search empty
-2. A alert box will pop up if we search any random word like- jdhfkasjdfhskd this.
+2. A alert box will pop up if we search any random word like- "jdhfkasjdfhskd" this.

 ## Screenshots